 The funding allows high-performing nonprofit veteran service organizations to build their capacity to serve a broader audience.

-In 2018, The third annual Orange County Real Estate Luncheon raised more than $760,000 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
+In 2018, The third annual Orange County Real Estate Luncheon raised nearly $750,000 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
 Proceeds were distributed to qualifying Orange County nonprofits in partnership with OCCF’s OC Veterans Initiative.